 The first thing to do is plan your setup.
 If you are into Track Days, chances are your Facebook feed contains a mix of pro drivers racing in +$30k simulator setups and some friends with similarly fancy homebuilt setups.
 If you contract a Race Simulator business some companies offer “basic” rigs near $5,000 but don’t be shocked to hear quotes in the $15,000-$60,000 range.

 This may shock you, but as someone who tries quite hard to get through track days with as little waste as possible, I wanted to try and get the cheapest possible functioning setup.
-Especially since I’ll be sharing space with my toddler.
+Especially since I’ll be sharing space with two toddlers.
+Spoiler: It is possible!

-1) Where does this leave us “Budget” people?
+1) Where does this all leave us “Budget” people?